KxSystems/docs/docs/basics/syntax.md

 If the iterator is applied postfix, as it almost always is, the derived function has infix syntax.

-!!! warning "Holds for all ranks"

-    This rule holds **regardless of the rank** of the derived function.
+!!! warning "This rule holds **regardless of the rank** of the derived function"

-    For example, `count'` is unary but has infix syntax.
+    For example, counterintuitively, `count'` is unary but has infix syntax.

 A common consequence is that many derived functions must be parenthesized to be applied postfix.
 (See below.)